swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Introduction

-Protocols are a powerful feature of Swift.
-They are so diverse that they can be divided into two categories: regular protocols that can be used as types and [Protocols that are Unusable as Types](https://docs.swift.org/swift-book/LanguageGuide/Generics.html#ID189) (PUTs).
-PUTs are special because they reference 'Self' or contain associated type requirements making the fact they cannot be used as Types a sensible contraint.
-However, in some cases where a protocol inherits a PUT but also specifies all its associated types this constraint seems unintuitive.
+Today, Swift protocols are divided into two categories: those that _can_ and those that _can't_ be used as Types.
+The latter can only be used as generic constraints and _not_ as Types - because they have 'Self' or associated type requirements.
+However, in some cases where a protocol inherits and fixes the associated types of another protocol - that doesn't have `Self` requirements, this constraint seems rather unintuitive.
 This proposal aims to relax this needless contraint allowing such protocols to be used as Types.

 ## Motivation

-Currently any protocol conforming to a PUT becomes one itself as it inherits its associated types.
+Currently any protocol conforming to a protocol with `Self` or associated type requirements becomes one itself as it inherits its associated types.
 However, some protocols specify these associated types, making this a frustrating limitations.
 The following example illustrates this problem:

 ```swift
 protocol User: Identifiable